 - Steady loss of social media followers, which further erodes your online presence.

 If you’ve a business website, it is imperative that you always uphold correct SEO.
 Otherwise, you’ll be doing competition a great favor.
-If you feel you’re so busy that you can’t personally manage the optimization of your business website, as well as social media accounts, consider investing in a reputable SEO marketing agency, like Youth Noise.
+If you feel you’re so busy that you can’t personally manage the optimization of your business website, as well as social media accounts, consider investing in a reputable blogger outreach agency, like Magfellow

 - Not Communication Actively With Customers